cbeuw/Cloak/README.md

 `ServerName` is the domain you want to make your ISP or firewall _think_ you are visiting.
 Ideally it should match `RedirAddr` in the server's configuration, a major site the censor allows, but it doesn't have to.

+`CdnHttpHost` is a setting that only has an effect when `Transport` is set to `CDN`.
+In `CDN` mode, Cloak makes a full SSL handshake and then initiates an HTTP websocket request.
+This setting allows overriding the HTTP `Host` header address value in the inner HTTP request.
+Note: This needs to be only a domain, the port is taken from the remote port that Cloak connects to.
+This can be useful for some cases such as shadowsocks-android which don't pass the remote address domain name but rather its resolved IP address.
+This override also allows you to try to use domain fronting by specifying a different Host header than the outer domain passed in the SSL handshake's SNI field.
+If this field is not set, the passed remote address will be used.

 `NumConn` is the amount of underlying TCP connections you want to use.
 The default of 4 should be appropriate for most people.
 Setting it too high will hinder the performance.
 Setting it to 0 will disable connection multiplexing and each TCP connection will spawn a separate short-lived session that will be closed after it is terminated.
 This makes it